t-park1112/We-Have-No-Idea/2 Report/Managing Change.md

     face-to-face communication, so that ideas and discussions are done thoroughly and can be recorded using the SCRUM board, ensuring  miscommunications are minimised.

+### Another section here?

 ### Product Backlog

--   For both the phases of this development, the use of the product backlog to record all large changes as user stories is an effective way of handling change as found in the ‘Project Practice Guide’.
-As daily meetings are completed, changes that are significant enough to insert new user stories or have them edited, would have the changes brought up in Sprint Planning Meetings at the beginning of a sprint.
+-   As mentioned in the ‘Project Practice Guide’ for both the phases of this development, the use of the product backlog to record all requirements and changes in the form of user stories is an effective way of handling change.
+As sprints are completed, user stories can be evaluated or edited.
+These changes can be brought up in Sprint Planning Meetings at the beginning of each sprint with any product backlog items that have changed being remade or removed.

--   A tool that could be used for managing change with a product backlog would be an online repository that would store the backlog and have it updated in real-time.
-This will allow the team to view the backlog from their workstation, and if anyone had a change that was not described in the product backlog, they could note it down for the next meeting.
+-   A reccomended tool for managing change of the Portfolio management softare using SCRUM is an online repository that would store the     backlog and have it updated in real-time.
+The use of a repository helps back-up any project documentation for the portfolio            management software as well as keep all documentation in a centralised, easily accessible place.
+This will allow the team to access     the backlog from their workstation, allowing any team member who has a change that was not described in the product backlog, to be able to note it down for the next meeting.